RadekRo/radekro/README.md

 - 🌱 I’m currently learning: **TypeScript, C#**

-- 💬 Ask me about: **React, React Native, Python, JavaScript, TypeScript, C#, SQL, HTML, HTMX, CSS, Saas** and tools like: **VSC, VSC 2022, Postman, Azure Data Studio**
+- 💬 Ask me about: **React, React Native, Python, JavaScript, TypeScript, C#, SQL, HTML, HTMX, CSS, Saas** and tools like: **VSC, VSC 2022, Postman, Azure Data Studio, Google Play Console for Devs**

 - 📫 How to reach me: **radek@roclawski.com**

-- 👾 <strong>AI</strong> - I am a daily user of an GitHub Copilot, ChatGPT 4.0 and MidJourney (for graphic purposes).
+- 👾 <strong>AI</strong> - I am a daily user of an GitHub Copilot, ChatGPT 4.o and MidJourney (for graphic purposes).

 - ⚡ In case of a FIRE I always remember to **git ADD**, **git COMMIT**, **git PUSH** - **LEAVE the BUILDING** ;)**